fisadev/conky-draw/README.rst

 conky-draw
 ==========

-Easily create beautiful conky graphs and draws
+Easily create beautiful conky graphs and draws.

+The main idea is this: stop copying and pasting random code from the web to your monolithic conkyrc + something.lua.
+Start using a nicely defined set of visual elements, in a very clean config file, separated from the code that has the drawing logic.

 Work in progress.
 Right now you can only define bar and ring graphs, but I'm working on: